EntrustCorporation/cps/entrust.md

     1. Verify the Applicant’s legal existence and identity (as stipulated in the EV SSL Guidelines),
     2. Verify the Applicant’s physical existence (business presence at a physical address) , and
     3. Verify the Applicant’s operational existence (business activity).
-2. Verify the Applicant’s authorization for the EV Certificate, including;
+2. Verify the Applicant’s authorization for the Certificate, including;
     1. Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester;
     2. Verify that Contract Signer signed the Subscriber Agreement; and
-    3. Verify that a Certificate Approver has signed or otherwise approved the EV Certificate request.
+    3. Verify that a Certificate Approver has signed or otherwise approved the Certificate request.

 ### 3.1.1 Types of names

 The Subject names in a Certificate comply with the X.501 Distinguished Name (DN) form.
 The CAs shall use a single naming convention as set forth below.

-**SSL Certificates**
+**OV TLS Certificates**

 1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
 2. "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity;